 Top recommended product for blending.

-Go ahead, be vein, buy this and become a narcissist!
+Go ahead, be vain, buy this and become a narcissist!

 Unless you have been living under a rock, blindfolded with ear muffs on in the middle of the desert or the bottom of the ocean, you should know what a sponge is.
 It is one of the most popular makeup applicators around right now.

 Sponge applicators come in various shapes and sizes.
-Typically they have a short pointed end to get in hard to reach places in your nose, mouth, and eyes.
-The curved side is used for nose wing and chin.
+Typically they have a short pointed end to get in hard-to-reach places in your nose, mouth, and eyes.
+The curved side is used for the nose wing and chin.
 The fat bottom is used to apply the foundation to your chin, forehead, and cheeks.

 Sponges can give you sheer to full coverage and decrease application time by half.

 You can use sponges both wet and dry.
 I don’t suggest you ever use a sponge dry, but if you’re in a pickle and have to, then, by all means, you apply it dry.
-A pro tip for sponge use is to rinse it with lukewarm water, squeeze out all the moisture and then use to apply your foundation.
+A pro tip for sponge use is to rinse it with lukewarm water, squeeze out all the moisture, and then apply your foundation.